-Using the Computed Traits feature under Segment Personas, you can calculate user traits based on events that are happening in real-time.
+Using the Computed Traits feature under Engage, you can calculate user traits based on events that are happening in real-time.
 Let’s say in our case, we want to personalize the site experience based on the most frequent brand that a user has viewed.
 First, we need to create a computed trait would look something like this: 1.
-Go to Segment Personas > Computed Traits feature and click on “New Computed Trait”
+Go to Engage > Computed Traits feature and click on “New Computed Trait”

 2. Click on